 Where do you find fiber?

 Fiber is found in whole, vegetable foods such as – nuts, seeds, lentils, legumes, whole grains (with the bran), vegetables and fruits.
 If you’ve ever made jelly you have likely worked with pectin.
 Pectin is a soluble fiber found in the peel of fruits including apples and pears and gives jelly its texture.
-Most of the fiber in fruits and vegetable is found in the skins – so don’t peel your fruits unless they have been sprayed with pesticides.
-Please try to buy organic when possible.
+Most of the fiber in fruits and vegetable is found in the skins – so don’t peel your fruits unless they have been sprayed with pesticides or you have a condition that doesn’t allow you to eat seeds, peels and skins.

 Soluble Fibers – Soluble fibers mostly come from plant cell walls like apple and pear pectins (yep, the same stuff that gives jelly its texture), gums, aloe, mucilages and algals.
 They dissolve in water in the intestinal tract.
 This process helps to delay transit time through the GI tract and regulates your blood sugar by slowing absorption of glucose and lowers cholesterol.